 - All parties who participate in investigative interviews may submit written statements.
 Investigatory meetings will not be recorded. - The investigator(s) will summarize for the respondent the evidence in support of the complaint to allow the respondent the opportunity to reply.
-The investigation will remain confidential to the extent possible. - Findings and conclusions in the case will be reported to the respondent's manager, dean, or the provost, as appropriate, within 30 days of the investigation being concluded.
-Additionally, the report will include recommendations regarding resolution and sanctions, as well as measures to prevent the occurrence of similar instances. - Exceptions to or modification of these procedures can be made by the provost, the dean(s), or the director of employee relations if required for fairness or practical necessity.
+The investigation will remain confidential to the extent possible. - Findings and conclusions in the case will be reported to the respondent's manager, dean, associate deans, or the provost, as appropriate, within 30 days of the investigation being concluded.
+Additionally, the report will include recommendations regarding resolution and sanctions, as well as measures to prevent the occurrence of similar instances and to correct any discriminatory effect on the complianant and others if appropriate. - Exceptions to or modification of these procedures can be made by the provost, the dean, or associate deans, or the director of EOD if required for fairness or practical necessity.
 Exceptions must be made in writing and notice provided to both the complainant and respondent.
-Other administrative issues regarding the conduct of the investigation will be decided by the provost, dean(s), and director of employee relations, as needed. - Investigative files are confidential and will be maintained in the appropriate administrator's office.
+Other administrative issues regarding the conduct of the investigation will be decided by the provost, dean(s), and director of EOD, as needed. - Investigative files are confidential and will be maintained in the appropriate administrator's office.